Laura Ingalls Wilder: Writing career

 An invitation to submit an article to the Missouri Ruralist in 1911 led to Wilder's permanent position as a columnist and editor with that publication, which she held until the mid-1920s.
 She also took a paid position with the local Farm Loan Association, dispensing small loans to local farmers.

-Wilder's column in the Ruralist, "As a Farm Woman Thinks," introduced her to a loyal audience of rural Ozarkians, who enjoyed her regular columns.
-Her topics ranged from home and family, including her 1915 trip to San Francisco, California, to visit her now-married daughter, Rose Wilder Lane, and see the Pan-Pacific exhibition, to World War I and other world events, and to the fascinating world travels of Lane as well as her own thoughts on the increasing options offered to women during this era.
-While the couple were never wealthy until the "Little House" books began to achieve popularity, the farming operation and Wilder's income from writing and the Farm Loan Association provided them with a stable living.
+Wilder's column in the Ruralist, "As a Farm Woman Thinks", introduced her to a loyal audience of rural Ozarkians, who enjoyed her regular columns.
+Her topics ranged from home and family, including her 1915 trip to San Francisco, California to visit her now-married daughter, Rose Wilder Lane, and see the Panama-Pacific International Exhibition; to World War I and other world events; to Lane's fascinating world travels; and to her own thoughts on the increasing options offered to women during this era.
+While the couple were never wealthy until the "Little House" books began to achieve popularity, the farming operation, Wilder's income from writing and the Farm Loan Association provided them with a stable living.

 "[By] 1924", according to the Professor John E. Miller, "[a]fter more than a decade of writing for farm papers, Wilder had become a disciplined writer, able to produce thoughtful, readable prose for a general audience."

-Around this time her daughter, Lane, began intensively encouraging Wilder to improve her writing skills with a view toward greater success as a writer than Lane had already achieved.
+Around this time her daughter, Lane, began encouraging Wilder to improve her writing skills with a view toward greater success as a writer than Lane had already achieved.
 The Wilders, according to Miller, had come to "[depend] on annual income subsidies from their increasingly famous and successful daughter."
 They both had concluded that the solution for improving their retirement income was for Wilder to become a successful writer herself.
 As a start, Lane helped Wilder publish two articles describing the interior of the farmhouse, in Country Gentleman magazine.
 However, the "project never proceeded very far."